silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 like pretty picture galleries.
 These things are usually implemented on the client's side via JavaScript and all you have to do as a site author is to include some scripts and CSS in your pages and format your content in a way that allows the scripts to find and transform it.
+Since Jekyll is fully template driven, it gives you all the necessary freedom to include almost any JavaScript feature you want.

 In some way, it is also more flexible.
-Most CMS only allow subsets of HTML and/or CSS while Jekyll allows basically everything (except scripts), but that flexibility comes with a price, as most things do.
+Most CMS only allow subsets of HTML and/or CSS in content, while Jekyll allows basically everything (except scripts), but that flexibility comes with a price, as most things do.
 As an author, you have to adopt your workflow and leave the comfortable WYSIWY(P)G (the 'P' stands for probably) world you may be used to.
+It's not that difficult though and if you have any experience with Wiki authoring, then markdown won't pose a big challenge as it's remarkably similar.

 ## There are cons, there must be, right?

 Well, of course, there are.
 The total absence of dynamic site building abilities (with the exception of some client-sided Ajax/JavaScript tricks) implies a lot of downsides.
+Whether or not they are significant enough to work as a valid argument against using a static site generator is up to the site owner.
+The decision might not be an easy one, because the cons are counter weighted by quite some pros.

 ### Lack of interaction